ProgrammingGuy001/ProgrammingGuy001/README.md

 # 💫 About Me:
 <br>👋 Hey there!
-I'm Ayush Mishra, a passionate computer science enthusiast currently pursuing in Computer Engineering at the National Institute of Advanced Manufacturing Technology. 🚀<br><br>💡 I thrive on turning lines of code into innovative solutions and am deeply immersed in the world of programming.
+I'm Ayush Mishra, a programming enthusiast currently pursuing in Computer Engineering at the National Institute of Advanced Manufacturing Technology. 🚀<br><br>💡 I thrive on turning lines of code into innovative solutions and am deeply immersed in the world of programming.
 My toolbox includes proficiency in C, C++, and Python, and I'm always eager to explore new technologies and languages.<br><br>🤖 Outside of coding, I enjoy tinkering with hardware, attending tech meetups, and staying updated on the latest industry trends.
 Let's connect, collaborate, and build something incredible together! 🌐✨

 ## 🌐 Socials: